Council house: Temporary prefabs (1941–1950)

-All prefab units approved by the Ministry of Works had to have a minimum floor space size of 635 sqft, and the sections should be less than 7' 6" (2.3 m) wide.
+All prefab units approved by the Ministry of Works had to have a minimum floor space size of 635 sqft, and the sections had to be less than 7' 6" (2.3 m) wide.

-These "service units" had to include a combined back-to-back prefabricated kitchen that backed onto a prebuilt bathroom, so water pipes, waste pipes and electrical distribution were all in the same place, and hence easy to install.
+These "service units" included a combined back-to-back prefabricated kitchen that backed onto a prebuilt bathroom, so water pipes, waste pipes and electrical distribution were all in the same place, and hence easy to install.

 The house retained a coal-fire, with a back boiler to create both central heating and a constant supply of hot water.
 Thus it had a bathroom included a flushing toilet and man-sized bath with hot running water.
 In the kitchen were a built-in oven, refrigerator and baxi water heater.
 All prefabs under the housing act came pre-decorated in magnolia, with gloss-green on all additional wood, including the door trimmings and skirting boards.